 Additionally, since many tapping licks also involve hammer-on and pull-off techniques, those notes are also accompanied by a “h” or a “p” behind them, signaling which ones are meant to be tapped or played with hammer-ons and pull-offs.

-To be fair, it can get a bit too cluttered fast, which is why it is much more comfortable to read this type of technique in other tablature formats.
+To be fair, it can get cluttered fast, which is why it is much more comfortable to read this type of technique in other tablature formats.

 In an interactive tab, you can find a curved line above the notes and the same letters indicating hammer-ons and pull-offs.

-As you can see, despite having to memorize a few things in order to make the most out of the guitar tabs you find, they are a superb tool for learning new material, so it is a skill you should develop and master like any other.
+Despite having to memorize a few things in order to make the most out of the guitar tabs you’ll find online and in music stores, they are a superb tool for learning new material, so, it is a skill you should absolutely take the time to develop and master like any other.

-Remember to search for tabs from sources with good reputation, and if they are available to you, use interactive tablature with tools like playable audio, speed control and others we’ve discussed above.
+Remember to search for tabs from sources with a good reputation, and if they are available to you, use interactive tablature with tools like playable audio, speed control, and others we’ve discussed above.

-Following this simple advice is guaranteed to make a positive difference in your guitar playing, so let’s start practicing!
+Following this simple advice is all but guaranteed to make a positive difference in your guitar playing, so let’s start practicing!